Kitbashery/kitbashery.github.io/README.md

 ## PDF Documentation:
-The website contains hidden pages that can be easily converted to .pdf files for offline documentation.
+The website contains hidden pages that can be converted to .pdf files for offline documentation using 3rd party tools.

 Example:
 https://kitbashery.com/docs/game-kit/game-kit-pdf.html